-In this course we learn about tools and techniques for measuring performance, how architectures are designed and what factors are useful to consider when comparing performance of alternative designs.
-We related these issues to a range of different areas of architecture design: memory hierarchy, instruction set design, input and output, and parallelism in various forms.
+In this book we learn about tools and techniques for measuring performance, how architectures are designed and what factors are useful to consider when comparing performance of alternative designs.
+I relate these issues to a range of different areas of architecture design: memory hierarchy, instruction set design, input and output, and parallelism in various forms.